rhiot/rhiot/docs/readme.md

 #### Installer

+On Linux the webcam component requires v4l-utils and it's dependencies.
-The Webcam component installs it's own dependencies for Debian based systems using apt-get, you may configure the installer or set an alternate one on the component:
+By default the Webcam component installs v4l-utils using apt-get, you can configure the installer or set an alternate one on the component:

     WebcamComponent webcam = new WebcamComponent();
     webcam.setInstaller(new BrewInstaller());
     camelContext.addComponent("webcam", webcam);

-You can also specify alternate dependencies for your platform, eg on Debian we install v4l-utils but don't do anything for other platforms, if your platform uses my-custom-v4l-utils, you should configure the component as follows:
+You can also specify alternate dependencies for your platform, if your platform uses my-custom-v4l-utils, configure the component as follows:

     WebcamComponent webcam = new WebcamComponent();
     webcam.setRequiredPackages("my-custom-v4l-utils");  //comma-separated list of packages to install